apache/incubator-seata/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---
 name: Bug Report

 about: If you would like to report an issue to Seata, please use this template.

-Please do not use this issue template to report security vulnerabilities but refer to our [security policy](https://github.com/seata/seata/security/policy).
+notice: Please do not use this issue template to report security vulnerabilities but refer to our [security policy](https://github.com/seata/seata/security/policy).

 ---